 people who engage in

-high-risk sexual behavior.
+sexual behaviors that put them at risk.
 If you have syphilis, your

 Tell your doctor if you:

 If you have syphilis, do not have sex until

 the test results show that you are no longer infected or until you and your sex

 partner or partners have completed treatment and the infection has been cured.

 Your sex partners should be tested as well.

 If you think you might have syphilis, do not